SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/managing-tenants.md

 ### Suspending subtenants

 Suspending a tenant blocks any access to this tenant, regardless whether the access is from devices, users or other applications.
+Moreover, when a tenant is suspended, all its microservices are undeployed and when activating it again all microservices are re-deployed again.

-If a tenant is suspended, the tenant's data remains in the database and can be made available later by clicking **Activate**.
+The tenant's data remains in the database and can be made available later by clicking **Activate**.

+Refer to [Usage statistics and billing > Lifecycle](#lifecycle) for details on the billing perspective of suspended tenants.

 >**Important:** Suspended tenants for all {{< product-c8y-iot >}} public cloud instances will be automatically deleted after 60 days.
 >